 The Group is a part of the society, and the basis of its sustainable business practices is formed by building upon financial technologies, step-by-step development of the corporate culture, and maintaining fair business operation.
-Apart from forming a significant financial industry player on the Latvian, the Group has been a long-term patron of art, culture, society development, and active charity enthusiast.
+Apart from forming a significant financial industry player on the Latvian, the Group is one of the leading organizers and supporters of charity events aimed at the development of society and raising its welfare.
+At the same time The Group supports important projects in area of culture and education.

-The Group's philosophy is that everyone has to share the wealth - even in small portions - with other people who are in need, help humans to overcome difficulties, to increase overall level of cultural awareness, and support talents to overcome any social obstacles in order to grow and give satisfaction to the whole society, no matter if it's all about culture, business, or any other measure of the healthy sustainability.
+The Group's philosophy is that everyone has to share the wealth - even in small portions - with other people who are in need, help humans to overcome difficulties, to increase overall level of cultural awareness, and support talents to overcome any social obstacles in order to grow and give satisfaction to the whole society, it relates to culture as well as any other measure of the healthy sustainability.

-As the Group assumes, both large and small charitable deeds are important and equally valuable since timely aid, support and a hand, stretched out to help those next to us, makes the society sustainable and viable, and builds a strong connection between various social groups.
+As the Group assumes, both large and small charitable deeds may be important and equally valuable since timely aid, support and a hand, stretched out to help those next to us, makes the society sustainable and viable, and builds a strong connection between various social groups.
 One can never measure good intentions and support to those who are in need, since timely aid, support and an effort to rich out to help those beside us is just priceless.
 Every effort for the sake of goodness and help makes the society sustainable in general and builds strong connection between the parts of the society.